 The Chief Officer, also called Chief Mate, holds one of the biggest responsibilities on board.
 He is the second in command after the Master.
 That being said, he deputizes for the Master in the event of his absence or incapacitation.
 Being a Chief Mate sounds cool....

 The Master, as a shipboard manager, is in overall command of the vessel and personnel on board.
-Being the highest ranking person, his duties and responsibilities covers the whole ship.
-Technically, the Master is the "owner’s representative".
-He is responsible to...
+Being the highest ranking person, his duties and responsibilities cover the whole ship.
+Technically speaking, he is the "owner’s representative".
+He is responsible to the...

 Can You Knot?
 10 Widely Used Knots on Merchant Ships